PosoSAgapo/PosoSAgapo.github.io/_pages/cv.md

 * Some basic level German

 ## Awards
-* Graduted with Honored Bachelor, 2020 (Ranking First out of the whole EE School)
+* Graduted with Honor, 2020 (Ranking First out of the whole EE School)
 * Two-time Recipient of First-Class Academic Scholarship, 2021, 2022
 * Nakashima Masanori Scholarship, 2024